.

 Plotinus -inus – Ancient Greek: Πλωτῖνος, Plōtînos; c.
 204/5 – 270 AD was a Greek Platonist philosopher, born and raised in Roman Egypt.
 Plotinus is regarded by modern scholarship as the founder of Neoplatonism.
 His teacher was the self-taught philosopher Ammonius Saccas, who belonged to the Platonic tradition.

-Platoinus was a Paltonist, it was Historians of the 19th century who invented the term “neoplatonism” and applied it to refer to Plotinus and his philosophy, which was vastly influential during late antiquity, the Middle Ages, and the Renaissance.
+Plotinus was a Platonist, it was Historians of the 19th century who invented the term “Neoplatonism” and applied it to refer to Plotinus and his philosophy, which was vastly influential during late antiquity, the Middle Ages, and the Renaissance.

 Much of the biographical information about Plotinus comes from Porphyry’s preface to his edition of Plotinus’ most notable literary work, The Enneads.
 In his metaphysical writings, Plotinus described three fundamental principles: the One, the Intellect, and the Soul